1800R vs 1000R: the gap between "just a hint" and a real wrap

 How they differ

 Radius scales with panel width.
-On a 27" panel, 1800R is invisible and 1000R is noticeable but starting to feel forced — the screen isn't wide enough to need much curve.
+On a 27" panel, 1800R is invisible and 1000R is noticeable but starting to feel forced.
+The screen isn't wide enough to need much curve.
 On 32-34" ultrawides, 1800R adds a barely-there hint at the edges while 1000R wraps enough to genuinely reduce how far your eyes have to travel across the screen.
-The practical difference lands in three places: immersion (1000R wins meaningfully), productivity neutrality (1800R wins modestly — straight lines stay straighter), and availability on premium gaming panels (1000R is Samsung's Odyssey signature curvature; 1800R is more common on mainstream / budget).
-Neither is "right"; they're targeting different buyers.
+The practical difference lands in three places: immersion (1000R wins meaningfully), productivity neutrality (1800R wins modestly, straight lines stay straighter), and availability on premium gaming panels (1000R is Samsung's Odyssey signature curvature, while 1800R is more common on mainstream / budget).
+Neither is "right".
+They're targeting different buyers.

 Verdict